-The Foundation will develop and promote project outlines for research and we are currently seeking interest in:
+The Foundation developed and promoted project outlines for research and sought interest in:

 Thesis Proposal: Determination of Heavy Metals in Port River Bivalves, prepared by Michael Burrell, President, Malacological Society SA

-The Foundation engages the community in understanding the Estuary as a living system.
+The Foundation engaged the community in understanding the Estuary as a living system.

-Public meetings have been organised with international and national speakers on topics including coastal and aquatic restoration.
+Public meetings were organised with international and national speakers on topics including coastal and aquatic restoration.

 The arts can provide visual, sound, physical and other representations of nature, its challenges and restoration.

-The Foundation has collaborated with local artists around the themes of our projects and welcomes further opportunities for engagement.
+The Foundation collaborated with local artists around the themes of our projects and welcomed opportunities for engagement.